 |5+ lb Boston butt pork shoulder|

-Steady steps: Now I've got the smoker temperature steady between 225F and 275F, adding wood every hour or so while also turning the meat quarter turns every hour.
+Steady steps: Now I've got the smoker temperature steady at 225°F, adding wood every hour or so while also turning the meat quarter turns every hour.
 The scent of the mostly apple wood smoke is tantalizingly welcome - I want to bathe in it!
 Wow - it is sweet and inviting.
 Always great to use fruit woods in the smoker.
 I know the neighbors like it.

 |apple and hickory wood smoke - succulent and sassy|